Zen-Initiative/YouTube-Declutter/README.md

 Also:
 - Temporary fix for slow loading

-### _Warning again: only use if you don't need these functions!
+### _Warning: only use if you don't need these functions!
 This list does NOT block YouTube ads._

 ---